 This succulent and tangy Vietnamese grilled chicken is a spicy blend of citrus, turmeric, and salty sweetness.
 A family favorite, our version is gluten-free, dairy-free, and low FODMAP.
-Quick and easy, it’s perfect for a winter meal in the pan or a summer barbecue.
+Quick and easy, it’s perfect for a meal in the pan or a summer barbecue.

 We are always looking for new ways to prepare chicken, as it’s a staple at our house.
 Lately, we have been finding ourselves returning to this Vietnamese grilled chicken recipe quite often.